 And because social media isn’t a one-way conversation (or shouldn’t be), you need to take time to engage with others by asking questions, as well as liking, sharing & commenting on their posts.
-And you can’t do that by automating everything – you need to be there in person and join in the conversations.
+But you can’t do that by automating everything.
+You need to be there in person and join in the conversations.

 Last but not least, don’t forget about the need to spend time analysing what’s worked, and what’s bombed.
 There’s no point repeatedly putting out the same type of content if people aren’t engaging with it.
 It may be that you’re posting at the wrong times, or using too many hashtags (or none at all).

 Perhaps you’ve got the balance wrong between promotional posts and ones that are informational/educational or simply entertaining.
 Or you could just be missing the mark altogether – which means going back to the drawing board and working out what content your audience actually wants from you.

 Cross-posting across all your social media channels might seem like a good idea.
 After all, it saves time because you only need to write a post once and then schedule it across all your platforms.

 But be careful, because what works well on one social platform won’t necessarily work on another.
 For a start, cut-off posts look spammy.
 But more importantly, people use different platforms for different things.

 LinkedIn, for example, is very much a B2B platform.
 So before you publish that next post advertising your latest product, the same one that you’ve also posted across your other channels, ask yourself if it’s really the best place to be doing that, or whether a slightly different approach might be better.